asdf-format/asdf/docs/asdf/features.rst

 ASDF file itself.

 One needs to provide a ``key``, which corresponds the to the keyword the information is stored under inside the schema, by default this is ``description``.
-Moreover, one can also provide a ``path`` which is a dot-separated string of the keys in the ASDF file that lead to the value(s) of interest.
+One can also provide a ``path`` in the form of a dot-separated string of the keys in the ASDF file that lead to the value(s) of interest.
 For example:

 .. code:: pycon